hhhhhhhhhn/hhhhhhhhhn.github.io/writing/tamper.md

 can't be taken for granted anymore, as some platforms now include suggested posts in them.

-We have, in general, become way more complaisant with platforms catering every single part of our internet experience, in ways that are, more often than not, a net negative to our lives.
+We have, in general, become way more complacent with platforms catering every single part of our internet experience, in ways that are, more often than not, a net negative to our lives.
 It is likely that you have found yourself scrolling through one of your feeds mindlessly,